bmlt-enabled/bread/contribute.md

 Get your wordpress installation going.
 Remember your admin password.
 Once it's up, login to admin and activate the bread plugin.

 Now you can make edits to the bmlt-meeting-list.php file and it will instantly take effect.

+To profile a PHP page, include `XDEBUG_PROFILE` as part of the querystring.
+The result will be in `/tmp/cachegrind.out.???`, the extension being the process ID.

+You can then open this file in IntelliJ, Valgrind, or any other tool that let's you review an Xdebug profiler result.